yhyumiles/Microeconometrics/README.md

 # Microeconometrics
-These are presentation slides used in a Microeconometrics coursework at Kyoto University.
+These are presentation slides used in a Microeconometrics coursework at Graduate School of Economics, Kyoto University.